vivekkothari/debezium-postgres-cdc/README.md

 4. Goto `http://localhost:8080/ui/clusters/debz_connector_cluster/all-topics/` there should be a topic with name `test.public.employee`
 5. The message should be sent to the topic.
-6. Start `org.example.DebeziumConsumer` to start consumer.
+6. Start `com.github.vivekkothari.cdc.DebeziumConsumer` to start consumer.
 7. Now start making some inserts/update/deletes to employee table.
 8. You should see logs like,